The Bootstrap Admin Forms are built with PHP Form Builder. They are located in the admin/inc/forms/ folder.

 All the actions (database recordings) are done in the same files after validation.

-Once you've posted your query, copy/paste it directly into your database manager (PhpMyAdmin or similar).
+You can then copy/paste your SQL queries directly into your database manager (PhpMyAdmin or similar).

 You'll see in return if a field has an invalid value, or if there's some other problem in the query.